Legal cases with fixed pricing, standardized processes, and firm timelines

 Usually, rental agreements are not entered for a term more than 11 months; because under the Rent Control Act, rent for more than 11 months attracts the provisions of this act and therefore, it is used by the owners to circumvent such law.

 Both lease agreements and rental agreements cause several problems to the lessor.
 Lease and rental agreements which are for more than 11 months are governed by State Rent Control legislation which prescribe ceiling rent rates prescribed by the respective State Government.
 Factors such as market price of property, time and cost of construction etc. are factored into the determination of such rates.

 For instance, the older the property, the lesser the rent and vice-versa.
 These rates, however, are often quite low since they do not reflect current market realities.
 In addition to this, landlords often face hurdles in evicting their lessee/tenants due to the complete transfer of right of possession to them.

-A license is defined as the right to carry on lawful occupancy and activity on a property allotted by the licensor.
-The main test for distinguishing between lease and license is that of exclusive possession i.e., if the right in property created by the agreement gives exclusive right of possession, then such agreement is a lease and if the document merely creates grants the right to use the property in a certain manner, the agreement is a lease.
+A License is defined as the right to carry on lawful occupancy and activity on a property allotted by the licensor.
+The main test for distinguishing between lease and license is that of exclusive possession.
+That means if the right in property created by the agreement gives exclusive right of possession, then such agreement is a Lease; and if the document merely grants the right to use the property in a certain manner, the agreement is a License.

 These agreements take place between two parties: the licensor (the one who lets out the property under a license) and the licensee (the one who occupies the said property).
 Since there is no transfer of duties and obligations, revocation of such agreements do not pose any hurdles.
 Such agreements also allow parties to fix rates of rent (and increase in rent rates upon renewal of license) under the contract.